 Day 5: Mt.
 Kinabalu Park

 Mount Kinabalu was only recently dethroned as the tallest mountain in southeast Asia.
 Considered one of the toughest hikes in Asia, visitors can reserve one of the coveted spots to take a 2 day/ 1 night trek to the summit.
 If you have the time to dedicate to an overnight trek I encourage you to make this one happen, but if not, a day trip to Mt.
-Kinabalu Park is still worth it.
+Kinabalu Park is still a must on your Borneo itinerary.

-Two hours interior from Kota Kinabalu, you can either rent a car to take you to the mountain or hire a guide.
+Two hours interior from Kota Kinabalu, you can either rent a car to take you to the mountain or hire a guide for a memorable day trip while backpacking in Borneo.

 - Botanical Garden: There is a world-famous botanical garden inside Mt.
 Kinabalu Park where scientists and botanists are studying and cultivating tropical plants.
 They even keep some rare flowers which bloom sporadically throughout the year.